 Consciousness Backup ¢5–15K ¢50K+ No privacy guarantee

-Lower prices mean higher risks.
-No quality guarantee, no insurance, no legal recourse, no aftercare, no privacy guarantee.
-Every transaction on Substrate Row is a bet that bad access is better than no access.
-For most of the Row's two thousand daily visitors, it is a bet they have already lost the right to refuse.
+Lower prices come with higher risks.
+No quality guarantee, no insurance, no legal recourse, no aftercare, no privacy guarantee — some operators sell client data.
+Every transaction on the Row is a bet that bad access is better than no access.
+For most of the two thousand daily visitors, it is a bet they lost the right to refuse a long time ago.

 Noor Bassam / Cognitive Bandwidth Brokers

 Three clinics on the Row, marked with the amber circle.
-Noor's network represents the best-case scenario for unlicensed consciousness work — professional, relatively safe, genuinely motivated by the belief that access to consciousness services is a right, not a privilege.
-The Row is where that belief meets reality.
+Noor's network provides the closest thing to quality assurance the Row has — professional, relatively safe, genuinely motivated by the belief that access to consciousness services is a right.
+The Row is where that belief meets the market.

 The Ferryman Network

 Two transfer operators at the Deep End.
-The Ferrymen provide the one service the licensed economy refuses to offer at any price: consciousness transfer between substrates.
-On Substrate Row, that service costs between 100,000 and 500,000 credits and has a 43% success rate at best.
+The most dangerous and most expensive services available on the Row.
+The one thing the licensed economy refuses to offer at any price: consciousness transfer between substrates.

 Consciousness Licensing